 Additional support is given to the B&R rig (and is unique to it) with the addition of reverse diagonal rigging.
-For example, the diagonals that you see beginning by the top of the mast strut, ending at the tip of the spreader, supports and stabilizes the upper section of the mast as it creates a triangle with the upper shroud.
+For example, the diagonals that you see beginning at the lower part of the mast, ending at the tip of the spreader, supports and stabilizes the upper section of the mast as it creates a triangle with the upper shroud.